Print Friendly

 No, we didn’t do it.

 Notice, in example 4, that when the verb is in phrase final position, it takes on a phrase final marker, /-o/ in this case.
-Notice also that because “chak” “work” is third person singular, the marker Ø (zero) still occupies the place of the object.
+Also, Notice that because “chak” “work” is third person singular, the marker Ø (zero) occupies the place of the object.

-2) Derived Transitives: They attach the suffix /-Vj/ (where V = vowel) after the verb root and do not take phrase final markers.
+2) Derived Transitives: They attach the suffix /-Vj/ (V = vowel) after the verb root and do not take phrase final markers.

 Ex.
 4